rust-lang/rust/src/doc/rustc-dev-guide/src/notification-groups/llvm.md

 rustc-dev-guide gives a step-by-step process for how to help debug bugs caused by LLVM.
 In particular, it discusses how to emit LLVM IR, run the LLVM IR optimization pipelines, and so forth.
-You may also find it useful to look at the various codegen options listed under `-Chelp` and the internal options under `-Zhelp` -- there are a number that pertain to LLVM (just search for LLVM).
+You may also find it useful to look at the various codegen options listed under `-C help` and the internal options under `-Z help` -- there are a number that pertain to LLVM (just search for LLVM).

 [d]: ../backend/debugging.md